retirement planning | july 2, 2025

 For illustration purposes only.
 For simplicity, we are assuming no cost-of-living adjustment (COLA).

-In all instances, the longer Daniel had delayed claiming his own benefits (up to age 70) and the longer Susan can delay claiming her survivor benefits (up to her FRA), the higher Susan’s potential survivor benefits will be.
-What’s more, if Susan is still working and earning more than the $22,320 AET limit for 2024, she might consider holding off on claiming survivor benefits.
+If Susan is still working and earning more than the $23,400 AET limit for 2025, she might consider holding off on claiming survivor benefits.
 There is a chance that all of her benefits, or at least a significant portion, would be withheld based on her earned income.

-For example, if Susan earns $60,000 per year, $18,840 of her benefits would be withheld.
+For example, if Susan earns $60,000 per year, $18,300 of her benefits would be withheld.
 While every full and partial month of withheld credits is eventually factored back into the benefits calculation once she reaches her FRA, it is not paid back in one lump sum.
 Therefore, because Susan’s earned income would limit receipt of her full survivor benefits, she may consider holding off until she stops working or reaches her FRA of 67.
 Once Susan retires and/or reaches age 67 (whichever comes first), she is no longer subject to the AET and can claim her own or her survivor benefits.

 Another critical choice Susan may face depends on whether she is eligible to collect Social Security benefits on her own earnings record.

-Making the Best Choice for You
+Making the best choice for you

 Your decision about when and whether to claim survivor benefits will ultimately depend on your needs and your situation.
 As with many aspects of a financial plan, the choices you make early on can affect your options down the road.